Noise induced transition in Josephson junction with second harmonic: Conclusion

 \section{Conclusion}

-In this work we have shown how periodically modulated coloured noise can stabilize unstable configuration in Josephson junction with first and second harmonic.
-The stable state has been detected by analysing the effective potential we obtained after separation of ``first" and ``slow" variable.
-This approximate analysis shows how new harmonic appears in the effective potential.
+In this work, we have shown how the modulation $\xi (t)$ having the correlation of a periodically modulated colored noise can stabilize unstable configuration in Josephson junction with the first and the second harmonic.
+There is a surge in interest in the study of JJ with dominant second harmonic term and its several ground states recently.
+We take a classical route to understand the $\phi=\pi$ state.
+Our study shows appearance of this state due to the presence of such multiplicative noisy modulation in the system.
+This kind of noise can be implemented in Bosonic JJ as discussed in Sec.\ref{intro}.
+The stable state has been detected by analyzing the effective potential we obtained.This approximate analysis shows how new harmonic appears in the effective potential.
 We also observe the stability of $\phi=\pi$ in the numerical analysis of the stochastic equation governing the system.

-In general for a JJ system with first harmonic the phase fluctuation for ground state is $\phi=0$.
-In presence of second harmonic it depends on the amplitude of the harmonic.
-In our current study we have shown how the $\phi=\pi$ can be made a ground state in presence of a stochastic drive.In the context of JJ, the value of phase fluctuation i.,e., $\phi$ is actually a measure of Josephson current.
+In general for a JJ system with first harmonic, the phase fluctuation for ground state is $\phi=0$.
+In presence of second harmonic, it depends on the amplitude of the harmonic of the potential barrier.
+In our current study, we have shown how the $\phi=\pi$ can be made a ground state in presence of a stochastic modulation.
+In JJ, the value of phase fluctuation, i.e. $\phi$ is actually a measure of Josephson current.
 Since the Josephson current is proportional to the sine argument of the phase fluctuation, $\phi$ being negative indicates inversion of the direction of the current.
-The condition to make the $\phi=\pi$ as a ground state depends of the parameter of the applied periodically modulated coloured noise.
+The condition to make the $\phi=\pi$ as a ground state depends on the parameter of the applied modulation of the potential.